AviatrixSystems/Azure_Controller_HA/README.md

 2. To trigger the failover, insert a deny rule on controller SG by blocking https traffic from Azure load balancer(sevice tag).

 3. Total expected time for failover ~20 mins
-    - ~5 min for azure alert to get fired.
+    - ~5 min for azure alert to get fired as controller unhealthy.
     - ~15 min to deploy, initialize, restore the new controller.

-4. Makes sure enable the backup on controller prior to triggering the failover.
+4. Makes sure to enable the backup on the healthy controller prior to triggering the failover.

-5. Failover logs can be view in function monitor logs.
+5. Failover logs can be viewed in function monitor logs.